Rakeela/dragora-notes/2021-3-24-Fifty-Eighth.md

 I'm not sure how to attribute dates to the chapters in this book, so they're all going to be listed as June, 2009, to which the book's foreword is attributed; my apologies if that's incorrect.

 ---
+Weird personal trivia:  If I do not otherwise have present symptoms of illness and I have not recently sneezed enough for sneezing itself to be a source of suffering, then I feel a little bit luckier every time I sneeze.
+Sneezing when I'm not sick feels like the touch of a benevolent god.
+Not that I believe in any such thing, mind you.

+---
 Kalinski, P.  Wieckowski, E.  Muthuswamy, R.  de Jong, E.  (2009, Jul.)
 Generation of stable Th1/CTL-, Th2-, and Th17-inducing Human Dendritic Cells.  *Dendritic Cell Protocols*.
 Retrieved 2021-3-24 from a physical book.

 Just looking at the title, this may be less than ideal for my interests.
 Th17-inducing dendritic cells are a pro-inflammatory lineage which is up-regulated over the course of lifespan, and I consider it a likely candidate for causing immunosenescence.
 Still, I'm hoping this will be instructive as to the methods of how to culture dendritic cells.